 Betty’s worst fears were confirmed several months later, when Rosemary’s battered body was found.
 The Guatemalan Public Ministry did not investigate her death nor prosecute any suspects.
-Elizabeth is still fighting for justice.
+Betty is still fighting for justice.

 Rosemary’s case is not unique.
 Throughout Guatemala, women and girls face widespread violence, sexual assault and discrimination.
 A staggering 99% of femicide cases go unprosecuted, creating a climate that perpetuates violence against women.